+86 1510-529-7925 [email protected]

 Step 5

-Now if you have had the basic Rule of 4 setups and the show begins but the lighting is worse than you imagined, there is a systematic way that you should change your exposure.
-The first step to increase your exposure should be to go from F4 to F2.8.
+Now, if you have set up the basic Rule of 4 and the show begins, but the lighting is worse than you imagined, there is a systematic way to change your exposure.
+The first step to increase your exposure should be to go from f/4 to f/2.8.
 That is a full stop of light.
-If you need more light, then you can drop your shutter speed next until the focal length of your lens and this is also dependent on the type of artists that you are shooting.
+If you need more light, then you can drop your shutter speed next, depending on the focal length of your lens and the type of artists you are shooting.
 More on this later in the lesson.
-But if you drop your shutter speed from 400 to 200, that is another full stop of light that you have increased.
+But if you drop your shutter speed from 1/400 to 1/200, that is another full stop of light that you have increased.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3